Our Lady’s Abingdon, South Oxon

 A nurturing, pastorally outstanding co-ed Catholic day school in central Abingdon for kids from 7-18.
 Fancy a nose around?

 It’s a small site, so the roll call of facilities isn’t huge.
-Sportswise, the onsite 25 metre indoor swimming pool is the star attraction here, with all kids having lessons right from nursery (once a week) through to twice a week for Y2-6 in Juniors and once a week in the senior school and kids as young as 9 able to join the after school swimming club.
+Sportswise, the onsite 25 metre indoor swimming pool is the star attraction here, with all kids having lessons twice a week for Y3-6 in lower school and once a week in the senior school and kids as young as 9 able to join the after school swimming club.
 This is a major boon for the school – how many of us struggle to get our kids in the pool every week?
 There’s a relatively new multi-use games area and a field across the road that’s used for a variety of sports, plus Abingdon Vale cricket club and Tilsey Park are used for cricket and hockey respectively.

 All children in senior school play a musical instrument in their first year and the orchestra is small but keen (an extensive music scholarship programme encourages the talented).
 There’s definitely a sense of everyone pitching in here, a necessity no doubt with the numbers that also makes it a strong plus – everyone gets a go.
 Similarly in drama, there’s a ‘give it a go’ mentality, with productions on a stage in the auditorium, though the PTA has just donated £5k for a lighting rig, so your child will be up in lights Mrs Worthington.

 There’s definitely a gentle, inclusive, family atmosphere here – unusually children are encouraged to come for two taster days to make sure they like the school and settle in well.
 The ethos is strongly anti-hothouse, and the head was upfront that pastoral care comes first and everything else follows.
 A few years ago I’m sure that view was unfashionable, but in the light of today’s stressed anxious children it’s becoming a selling point for the school.